secretsharer/mtg_app/README.md

 ## `TODOS:`

+`App.js:`
-App.js: Apply sorting within switch statement to minimize arrays in memory
+Apply sorting within switch statement to minimize arrays in memory.
-        Experiment with math on the window to load cards sooner Fix duplicate keys `contains` hack to prevent duplicate cards w no urls or sets from filling grid
+Experiment with math on the window to load cards sooner
+Fix duplicate keys `contains` hack to prevent duplicate cards w no urls or sets from filling grid.

+`CardsGrid.js:`
-CardsGrid.js: Refactor from class component to functional component, might do this rn anyway :)
+Refactor from class component to functional component, might do this rn...

+`Chips.js:`
-              Chips.js: Move MUI styles from component to App.css
+Move MUI styles from component to App.css
 Find a solution that shows all card info AND reflows better than the gridList, like ScrollingCards does, but without the tooltip hack.

+`App.css`, `App.js:`
-App.css, App.js: Make Search Cards input responsive
+Make Search Cards input responsive
 Take more time to style the app

+`SearchForm.js:`
-SearchForm.js: Add card data tile.
+Add card data tile.

 Additional Functionality: Search, display and filter by artist, set, etc...